-Method Detection Limit (MDL), a new performance criterion for chemical analysis, is defined as that concentration of the analyte that can be detected at a specific confidence level.
+Method Detection Limit (MDL) is that concentration of the analyte that can be detected at a specific confidence level.

 Under section 304(h) of the Clean Water Act, as amended in 1977, the Environmental Monitoring and Support Laboratory in Cincinnati is responsible for providing test procedures for the measurement of specific pollutants at trace concentrations in municipal and industrial wastewater.

 Methods of detection are only as valuable as their ability to analyze for each analyte.
 How do we determine how well a method analyzes?
-One way is to look at the limit for detection, which can be defined as that concentration of the analyte which can be detected at a specific confidence level.
+One way is to look at the limit for detection, which is the concentration of the analyte which can be detected at a specific confidence level.

 The concept of a detection limit has been a topic of debate for a long time.
-Therefore, confusion arises when different detection limits, determined by different analysts, are compared and sometimes interchanged.
+Therefore, confusion arises when different detection limits, determined by various analysts, are compared and sometimes interchanged.

-This problem needed to be solved, so on October 26, 1984 the MDL Rule was promulgated with the goal of minimizing false negatives.
+This problem needed to be solved, so on October 26, 1984, the MDL Rule was promoted with the goal of minimizing false negatives.
 This rule was revised on August 7, 2017, which brings us to why you need to know about changes to the MDL procedure.